mkfizi/tailstart-saas/README.md

 ## Usage

-Tailboard serves as a starting point for creating web applications or sites that requires a dashboard panel.
+Tailboard is designed to be used on web applications or sites that requires an admin dashboard panel.
 It eliminates the process of setting up base configurations for project that uses TailwindCSS.

-Tailboard does not include bundler tools such as `webpack` or `parcel` since it we want it to be adaptable with any development stacks.
+Tailboard does not include bundler tools such as `webpack` or `parcel` since we want it to be adaptable with any development stacks.

 Tailboard can be further customize and integrated with any frameworks according to your project's requirement.